 Service & Facilities

-There is also a cozy, stylish bar and a good restaurant in the Columbus hotel.
+There is a cozy, stylish bar and a restaurant in the Columbus hotel.
 There is also a pool area outside the back of the hotel which can be used to laze around.
-This also appears to be shared with the local apartment blocks so it can get busy in the summer, although it is a great facility nonetheless.
+This pool also appears to be shared with the local apartment blocks so it can get busy in the summer, although it is a great facility nonetheless.

 Note: Benefits offered correct at the time of writing but may be amended at discretion of the vendor.
 Posts may be sponsored by the proprietor or brand being appraised.
 All opinions remain our own & are in no way influenced.